rgomids/azazel/README.md

 ### Part 2: Python Plugin

-The Python plugin is designed to run on Ubuntu and adds an icon to the system's top bar.
+The Python plugin is designed to run on Ubuntu and Gnome and adds an icon to the system's top bar.
 This plugin allows you to:

 - Send requests to the Go server and receive responses.
 - Start a recording session, where your voice will be recorded and sent directly to the Go server for processing.